NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 //this is the way to call parent non-default constructor.
 RecBuffer::RecBuffer(int blockNum) : BlockBuffer(blockNum) {}

-void RecBuffer::getSlotMap(unsigned char *slotMap) {
+int RecBuffer::getSlotMap(unsigned char *slotMap) {
+	unsigned char *bufferPtr;
-	// get the starting address of the buffer containing the block using BlockBuffer::getBufferPtr().
+	// get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

+	// Use type casting here to cast the returned pointer type to the appropriate struct pointer

 	// get the number of slots in the block.

 	// using offset range copy the slotmap of the block to the memory pointed by the argument.

+	// return SUCCESS
 }

-void RecBuffer::setSlotMap(unsigned char *slotMap) {
+int RecBuffer::setSlotMap(unsigned char *slotMap) {
+	unsigned char *bufferPtr;
-	// get the starting address of the buffer containing the block using BlockBuffer::getBufferPtr().
+	// get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

+	// Use type casting here to cast the returned pointer type to the appropriate struct pointer to access headInfo

 	// get the number of slots in the block.

 	// using offset range copy the slotmap from the memory pointed by the argument to that of the block.

-	//update dirty bit using StaticBuffer::setDirtyBit().
+	// update dirty bit.
+	// if setDirtyBit failed, return the value returned by the call

+	// return SUCCESS
 }

 int RecBuffer::getRecord(union Attribute *rec, int slotNum) {
+	unsigned char *bufferPtr;
-	// get the starting address of the buffer containing the block using BlockBuffer.getBufferPtr().
+	// get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

+	// Use type casting here to cast the returned pointer type to the appropriate struct pointer to access headInfo

 	// get number of attributes in the block.